 So far, God has opened doors for two food pantries and a summer academy for at-risk children.
 We never saw any of it coming.
 We just stepped in each door He opened.
 Yes...Solomon summed it up well, “You do not know the work of God who makes everything.”

 Our vision is to get out of the way, and be faithful to what He puts before us.

 Two Fish is our vehicle to do just that.
 It is a ministry to the poor, the suffering, the broken of our community.
 It is preaching the Kingdom of God, expanding the Kingdom of God by being the hands and feet of Jesus.
 It is transforming lives through the power of God’s love, His Word, and His Spirit.
 We invite you to join us on our journey and experience the God of the Bible, the God who transforms people, places, and things.

+We want to be involved in helping people become the best possible version of themselves.
 It is our desire to bring transformation to every aspect of humanity that could possibly need transforming.
-We have summed that up into five components: physical, mental, emotional, educational, and spiritual.
+We have summed that up into five components: physical, mental, emotional, social, and spiritual.
 We see these five components in the future of our ministry.
 We want to be a place that meets needs in these areas for people who are searching.
 We believe all these pieces are necessary.